wuqifu/Matchismo/README.md

 =========

 A iOS card game.
 Implemented in Objective-C.
-Coding Together demo code from Stanford Open Class on iTunes Universide from Stanford Open Class on iTunes University.
+Coding Together demo code from Stanford Open Class on iTunesUU